ErvSim/Combined_Embedded_Project/README.md

 ## Known Bugs
 Double "Off" Click Required:
 When using the web interface, pressing the "Off" button once sometimes fails to stop the system.
 A second click is required for the shutdown sequence to trigger fully.
-This appears to be related to TCP connection timing or missed flag handling.
+Not sure where the error lies yet.

 ----